turingschool/try-turing/be-weekend-new/ruby-methods/index.md

 ## Goals

 - Use developer skills to make sense of what unfamiliar code is doing
-- Explain what String and Integer methods can help us do
+- Understand and describe the purpose of methods
+- Apply new understanding of methods to short coding challenges

 ## String Methods